Knowledge Tools and Research Specialist

 - Extremely organized and detail-oriented

-- Excellent English writing skills required; experience with written communications preferred.
+- Excellent English writing skills required; experience with research and/or written communications preferred

-- Must be adaptable to rapidly changing priorities and have the ability to manage multiple projects with varying deadlines and minimal supervision.
+- Must be proactive, adaptable to rapidly changing priorities, and able to manage multiple projects with varying deadlines and minimal supervision

-- Fluent English, with Spanish or French a plus.
+- Fluent English, with Spanish or French strongly preferred

-- US work authorization is required for all WRI US opportunities.
-WRI cannot offer visa sponsorship for this opportunity.
+- US work authorization is required.
+WRI is unable to provide visa sponsorship for this opportunity.